This post may contain affiliate links. Please see my disclosure policy for details.

-In Britain, I don’t think a summer goes by without us hearing about a car, or camper van that has been stuck or swept away by the high tide.
+In Britain, I don’t think one summer goes by without us hearing about a car, or camper van that has been stuck or swept away by the high tide.

 It can happen to anyone.
 So, please, PLEASE, read the tide timings before you go and don’t take any unnecessary risks!

 Holy Island Accommodation

 If you ever wondered if you could stay on the island itself, the answer is YES!